Home Services Portfolio About Contact

 pic.2 - Overview of the Assembly 2004 party hall, by ZeroOne

 Demos are hard-coded, low-level programs producing cool real-time digital animations combined with special effects, it is also perfectly written and compiled program code say 64 kilobytes or less.
-Some demo use C, C++, Assembly, OpenGL, GLSL shaders, MIDI, APIs and more, there is no limitation, but normally demo parties organisers set rules to the competitors for each specific category.
+Some demos use C, C++, Assembly, OpenGL, GLSL shaders, MIDI, APIs and more, there is no limitation, but normally demo party organisers set rules for the competitors for each specific category.

 video 2 - CNCD & Fairlight - Numb Res, PC Demo, 2011